Chapter By-Laws - 2013

 4. In the event any team loses a player through injury or any other reason, the Head Coach, with the approval of the Chapter Athletic Director, may, provided all regular requirements are met, fill the vacancy by selection of a replacement from the eligibility list provided by the Chapter Athletic Director.
 In order to provide proper conditioning, any player selected must complete their ten (10) hours of physical conditioning.

 5. Only the Head Coach may reinstate any player who quits a team.
-The decision may be appealed to the Commissioner, and then reviewed by the Board of Directors.
+The decision may be appealed to the Commissioner or deputy commissioner and the out come is finael.

 6. No Head Coach who leaves a team by quitting or walking off the practice or playing field shall be reinstated by any member or members of the team coaching staff.
 Reinstatement will be at the discretion of the Executive Board of Directors after an investigation and hearing has been completed.